FoxxMD/endlessh-notify/README.md

 #### Debounce Interval

 This duration determines how "old" a previously seen IP must be before it is considered "new".
 If an IP has not been seen before it is always new.
-The default is `1 hour`.
+The default is `1 day`.

 The syntax for a duration is `[Value] [Unit]` where unit is any [available unit from Dayjs](https://day.js.org/docs/en/durations/creating#list-of-all-available-units), examples: